 Before we dive into the sacrament of Confession, we need to understand what sin means according to Orthodox theology.
-Unlike Western Catholicism’s legalistic approach, the Orthodox Church views sin more simply, as anything “missing the mark” or “going off course” (Hebrew: chata; Greek: hamartia, both of which mean “to sin”).
-In short, anything that falls short of the life God wants us to live, would be considered a sin.
+Unlike Western Catholicism’s legalistic approach, the Orthodox Church views sin more simply, as anything “missing the mark” or “going off course” (Hebrew: chata; Greek: hamartia, both of which also translate as “to sin”).
+In short, anything that falls short of the life God wants us to live would be considered a sin.

 What is Confession?

 Simply put, Confession is a Sacrament, or “Mystery,” of the Church, a way in which we can experience God in His fullness while still here on earth.
 When we sin, we damage our relationship with God and with the members of His Body, the Church.
 Sin ultimately alienates us from God, from our fellow human beings, and from our own true selves.
 During Confession, the Orthodox acknowledge our sins out loud to God in the presence of the priest.